 StockSnap releases all its photos under the Creative Commons – CC0.
 You can download, copy, modify, and distribute the photos without permission.

 4. Freerange Stock

 Freerange Stock has more than 750,000 registered users.
 It sources its images from in-house photography, acquisitions or commissions, photographer contributions, licensed images, and CC0 images.
 You can search the site by keyword or category.
 All of the images are licensed for commercial use without attribution.

 The company also is behind Vintage Stock Photos, a collection of stock photography sourced from old 35mm slides that are great for retro branding and projects.

 Pexels provides millions of handpicked free stock photos for commercial and noncommercial use.
 The hi-res images are uploaded by the community’s photographers or sourced from other free image websites.
 All images are licensed under the Pexels license agreement.
 You can search the site through the company’s discover pages and tagged images.

-The search feature allows you to filter by orientation, size, category and color.
-However, the site may not have imagery you need if you own a niche business that needs specific photos.
+The search feature allows you to filter by orientation, size, category, and color.
+However, the site may not have the imagery you need if you own a niche business that needs specific photos.
 You can download content without registering but you may have to register for some higher resolutions.

 Please remember to read the licensing agreements for any site carefully before downloading and using any images or content.